WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   appears in a transparency log or that static analysis indicates that it omits certain attacks.
 See {{uc-transparency}} and {{uc-static-analysis}}.

-Subsequent work toward the use cases in {{?I-D.yasskin-webpackage-use-cases}}
+Subsequent work toward the use cases in {{?I-D.yasskin-wpack-use-cases}}
 will provide a way to group signed exchanges into bundles that can be transmitted and stored together, but single signed exchanges are useful enough to standardize on their own.